cryptictwin/JavaScript-Projects/README.md

 // function = A section of reusable code.
               Declare code once, use it whenever you want.
-              Call the function to execute that code.
+              Can call the function even before its declaration Call the function to execute that code.

 // If you want to send you function some data, you'll need a matching set of parameters and arguments